11 Ideas For Garden Club Activities For Adults

 What Is The Purpose of A Garden Club?

 While overall knowledge can be a broad goal, the purpose of each garden club can be more specific.
-Some clubs may want to focus on living off the land, while others may want to learn more about cross-pollinating plants.
+Some clubs may focus on living off the land, while others may want to learn more about cross-pollinating plants.

 Take the time to find a group that aligns with what you want.
-You can also start your own club if you can't find an existing one that has what you're looking for.
+You can also start your club if you can't find an existing one that has what you're looking for.

 How Do You Plan A Garden Club Meeting?